NeoLorenzo/Agent-Based-Economy-Sim/README.md

 *   `simulation.py`: Contains the core simulation logic, including the `Household` and `Firm` agent classes and the main `Simulation` engine that manages the world state.
 *   `constants.py`: Defines static, framework-level constants (Rule 1.1).
 *   `config.json`: Defines the parameters for a specific economic experiment (Rule 1.2).
+*   `logging_setup.py`: Configures the application's logging system at startup, creating unique run directories and injecting contextual data into log messages as required by Rule 2.
 *   `README.md`: This file, providing an overview and documentation of the project.

 ## How to Run

-1. Ensure Python (I use version 3.11.9) and the `pygame` library are installed.
+1. Ensure Python (I use version 3.11.9) and the required libraries (`pygame`, `numpy`) are installed.
 2. Modify the `config.json` file to set the desired parameters for the simulation run.
 3. Execute the main script from your terminal:
     ```bash